mbernste/mbernste.github.io/_posts/2021-11-23-normed_vector_space.md

 $$\vert\vert \boldsymbol{x} \vert\vert_2 := \sum_{i=1}^n \vert x_i \vert$$

-The L1 norm is also alled the **Manhattan norm** or **taxicab norm** because it calculates distances as if one has take streets around city blocks to get from one point to another:
+The L1 norm is also alled the **Manhattan norm** or **taxicab norm** because it calculates distances as if one has to take streets around city blocks to get from one point to another:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/L1Norm.png" alt="drawing" width="200"/></center>

 **Infinity norm**